-A: The commodity list for your county can be found in the actuarial documents on the RMA website at: webapp.rma.usda.gov/apps/actuarialinformationbrowser2016/CropCriteria.aspx
+A: The commodity list for your county can be found in the actuarial documents on the RMA website at webapp.rma.usda.gov/apps/ActuarialInformationBrowser2017/.

-This list has been compiled by agricultural experts and available information from your state.
+This list has been compiled using information available for your state and consultation with agricultural experts from your state.
 Each commodity on the list represents a separate risk for the farming operation.
 You should select the commodity code that most closely represents each commodity you will produce.
-If a commodity that you produce is not on the list you can utilize the 'other' commodity code for that commodity, such as: 'other fruits', 'other vegetables', 'other crop' or 'other livestock'.
+If a commodity that you produce is not on the list you can utilize the 'other' commodity code for that commodity, such as: "other fruits," "other vegetables," "other crop" or "other livestock."